aaron-grahn/pv/README.md

 ## Building

-Edit config.mk to conform to your installation, and then build with `make`, and install with `make install`.
+Edit config.mk and config.cpp to conform to your installation, and then build with `make`, and install with `make install`.

 # Algorithms